Collection Management and General Guidelines

-- Full-text indexing of submitted works for the native Scholar Works search function is available only for those works in Microsoft Word (.doc or .docx) or Adobe PDF (.pdf) format (the later only if it is text-readable or able to have optical character recognition performed).
+- Full-text indexing of submitted works for the native Scholar Works search function is available only for those works in Microsoft Word (.doc or .docx) or Adobe PDF (.pdf) format (the latter only if it is text-readable or able to have optical character recognition performed).

 - There is currently no formal limitation on the size of files accepted into/distributed through Scholar Works.
-Files that would prove difficult for users to efficiently download may be compressed and made available as a .zip file.
+Files that would prove difficult for users to download efficiently may be compressed and made available as a .zip file.

 - There is currently limited support for streaming media.
-If a contributor wishes a media file to be streamed in Scholar Works, the file must be hosted by the contributor (e.g. on YouTube or Vimeo), and the link provided as part of the Scholar Works deposit.
+If a contributor wishes a media file to be streamed in Scholar Works, the file must be hosted by the contributor (e.g. on YouTube or Vimeo) and the link provided as part of the Scholar Works deposit.

 Archives and Special Collections

-The University Archives program is separate yet related to the scholar program.
-The Archives exists to identify, preserve, and make accessible historically significant records in a variety of formats that reflect the unique culture of the university and support administration, teaching, research, and service.
+The Ann Cowan Dixon University Archives program is separate yet related to the scholar program.
+The archives exists to identify, preserve, and make accessible historically significant records in a variety of formats that reflect the unique culture of the university and support administration, teaching, research, and service.
 Its scope includes records created or received by the university, its faculty, staff, alumni, students, and administration.
 The Archives collects records related to the history and culture of Harding University (certain records may exist in both Scholar Works and the Archives, but their preservation and access specifications may be distinct).

-Please contact the University Archivist for more information, to make a donation or to view the complete policies of the Ann Cowan Dixon Archives and Special Collections.
+Please contact the University Archivist for more information, to make a donation, or to view the complete policies of the Ann Cowan Dixon Archives and Special Collections.

 All contributors to Scholar Works are required to complete a formal submission agreement that describes the disposition of intellectual property within the submitted work, and which acknowledges the contributors’ responsibilities with regard to the content of the submission.
 Depending on the configuration of the specific content collection, the submission agreement will be completed via the Scholar Works platform.